Support (IS) Majors/Minors

-The Program in International and Comparative Studies (PICS) encourages international studies degree students, both majors and minors, to study abroad.
-PICS provides financial assistance to a limited number of students enrolled in the international studies program and registered for an approved U-M study abroad program, either during the academic year or during the spring and/or summer terms.
-An approved program is defined as one organized by the U-M's Center for Global and Intercultural Study (CGIS).
+The Program in International and Comparative Studies (PICS) encourages International Studies degree students, both majors and minors, to study abroad.
+PICS provides financial assistance to a limited number of students enrolled in the international studies program and registered for an approved study abroad program, either during the academic year or during the spring and/or summer terms.
+An approved program is defined as one organized by the U-M's Center for Global and Intercultural Study (CGIS) or one pre-approved by a PICS advisor.
 PICS funds may be used for travel, living expenses, or to offset the cost of tuition.

 For a full academic year study abroad (Fall and Winter) students receive $2,000; for one semester study abroad (Fall or Winter ) students receive $1,000; and for Spring or Summer study abroad students receive $500.

 The PICS Study Abroad Fellowship Application is now available in MCompass.
 For more information, contact: firstname.lastname@example.org.
 Please note that PICS funds are limited and the funding is not guaranteed.

 Joel Adu-Brimpong spent his summer in Amsterdam and Berlin, focused on social justice issues, with the CGIS-GCC Germany, Netherlands—International Community Organizing program.
 He was able to see first-hand how various policies (and the values and ideologies embedded in them) have real and differing social impacts.
 “None of it would have been possible without the generous grant from PICS,” he says.
 “The reward is not only in its monetary value, but also in the priceless experiences of a new place, new culture, and new opportunities to learn and serve.”